You are here

 - For the best protection, keep your baby in a rear-facing car seat for as long as possible – usually until about 2 years old.
 You can find the exact height and weight limit on the side or back of your car seat.
 Kids who ride in rear-facing seats have the maximum protection for the head, neck and spine.
 It is especially important for rear-facing children to ride in a back seat away from the airbag.

 - When your children outgrow a rear-facing seat around age 2, move them to a forward-facing car seat.
 Keep the seat in the back and make sure to attach the top tether after you tighten and lock the seat belt or lower anchors.
 Use the top tether until your child weighs 40 pounds.
-After February 2014, your car seat labels will tell you exactly how much your child can weigh and still use the lower anchors and top tether.
+After February 2014, many car seat labels will tell you exactly how much your child can weigh and still use the lower anchors and top tether.
 Until then, check both your child restraint and vehicle manuals to see if you can go beyond the weight limit for the top tether.
 If they both agree to a higher weight, it is fine to follow their directions.

 - Kids can remain in some forward-facing car seats until they’re 65 to 80 pounds depending on the car seat limits.
 Check the seat label to find the exact measurements.
 Discontinue use of the lower anchors or top tether when your child reaches the limits set by your car seat and car manufacturers.
 You must read the manual to know about those limits.
 Not to worry: You will then switch to a seat belt that goes through the car seat at that time.
 Seat belts are made to protect very heavy adults as well as children who have outgrown a booster seat.